carlosplanchart/carlosplanchart/README.md

 - 🔭 I graduated from the <b>Frontend Angular Bootcamp</b> at the IT Academy of BCN Activa - Oct 2022.
 Check out my [Final Project Here](https://github.com/cplan85/Sprint9-Events-App)!

-- 🛠 Currently a member of the Full-Stack Development Team working on the [The Flagship underwriting Application for Zurich Insurance Group](https://www.zurich.es/)
+- 🛠 Currently a member of the Full-Stack Development Team working on [Zurich's](https://www.zurich.es/) flagship underwriting Application

 - 🌱 I’m currently learning AI Agents and MCP Servers with Github Co-pilot, Github Actions, and Docker and Kubernetes

-- 👨‍💻 **Web Developer Portfolio Update** [LINK HERE](https://carlos-planchart-portfolio.netlify.app/).
+- 👨‍💻 **Web Developer Portfolio** [LINK HERE](https://carlos-planchart-portfolio.netlify.app/).
 I'm in the process of bringing in the my old portfolio information from my old website domain to this site. ⚠️WIP

 - 📫 How to reach me **carlos_planchart@live.com**